 - Students completing the Unified Science Certification requirements should choose BIOL 1111 instead of BIOL 1110.
 Meet with a departmental advisor to learn more about Unified Science Certification. - Enrollment in CHEM 1131 and MATH 1151 is dependent upon one or more of the following: math placement level, high school math courses completed, ACT/SAT standardized test scores, and/or a possible mathematics placement examination. - Upper level chemistry courses offered variably.
 Check with the department for actual offerings. - #See catalog for major electives and Unified Science Certification requirements.
-Number of major electives ranges from 8-10 credit hours and will depend on biology and physics choices. - A 15 hour block of General Education courses in Math, Written Communication, History or Political Science, and Science must be completed in the first four semesters to prepare for the College-BASE for Teachers exam.
+Number of major electives ranges from 4-6 credit hours and will depend on biology and physics choices. - +The courses listed for this semester constitute the professional education (student teaching) block.
+The student should not take any other courses during this semester. - A 15 hour block of General Education courses in Math, Written Communication, History or Political Science, and Science must be completed in the first four semesters to prepare for the College-BASE for Teachers exam.
 These courses are indicated on this guide in bold italics.
-Take the College-BASE exam the semester following completion of the 15 hour set of General Education courses.
-Students must pass all five areas of the College-BASE for Teachers exam as a prerequisite for admission to the Teacher Education Program and prior to taking 4000-level Education courses. - See www.ucmo.edu/cert for statement and information (including application) on admission to teacher education.
-Full admission is required before student teaching and enrollment in professional education classes.
-The application for student teaching is due approximately one year in advance.
+Take the College BASE exam the semester following completion of the 15 hour set of General Education courses.
+Students must pass all five areas of the College-BASE for Teachers exam as a prerequisite for admission to the Teacher Education Program. - See www.ucmo.edu/cert for statement and information (including application) on admission to teacher education.
+Full admission is required before enrollment in professional education classes and student teaching.
+The application for student teaching is due approximately one year in advance